tshort/FunctionalModels.jl/docs/src/basics.md

 end
 ```

-Unknowns can be grouped into categories.
+`Unknown`s can be grouped into categories.
 That's what the `T` is for in
 the definition above.
-One can define different types of Unknowns
+One can define different types of `Unknowns`
 (electrical vs. mechanical for example).
 The default is
-DefaultUnknown.
+`DefaultUnknown`.
 Unknowns of different types can also be used to define
 models of the same name that act differently depending on what type of
 node they are connected to.